There are several ways to share your apps.

 If you created your app in App Designer, share the

-other dependent files with your users.
-To provide a richer file browsing experience for your
+all other dependent files with your users.
+To provide a richer file browsing

-users, provide a name, summary, and description by clicking App
+experience for your users, provide a name, version, author, summary, and description

-Designer toolstrip.
-The App Details dialog box also provides an option
+App Designer toolstrip.
+The App Details dialog box also

 To package your app and make it accessible in the MATLAB